Roman-oryol/recipe-page/README.md

 # Frontend Mentor - Social links profile solution

-This is a solution to the [Social links profile challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/social-links-profile-UG32l9m6dQ).
+This is a solution to the [Recipe page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/recipe-page-KiTsR8QQKm).
+Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents